 A successful Salesforce DevOps initiative embodies purpose, alignment, people, and tools.
 No two Salesforce DevOps implementations will be identical, we hope this post outlines areas for considerations and sparks conversations in your organization.

-To visually see how these moving parts work together, we’ve cataloged the key points when considering your path towards Salesforce DevOps.
+We’ve cataloged the key points when considering your path toward Salesforce DevOps to see how these moving parts work together.
 We hope you’ll find this resource valuable and shareable with other members of your organization.

 Red Argyle works with organizations of all sizes on Salesforce projects of all sizes.
 We are supporting more and more clients with their Salesforce DevOps practices by applying the concepts above to match their specific needs – how can we help you?